raaziq474/plant/README.md

 ### Currently no code if you are looking

 + First code addition to be added by the owner by Monday 21/11/2022 08:00 UTC +02:00
++ Update: Cuurently delayed will be up within 24 hours